-As a subsidiary of China Taiping Insurance Holdings, we leverage on the investment expertise and systems of the China Taiping Insurance Group.
+We are a subsidiary of China Taiping International Company Limited, incorporated in Hong Kong SAR.
+As a subsidiary, we leverage on the investment expertise and systems of the China Taiping Insurance Group.
 China Taiping Insurance Holdings is a financial holding company incorporated in February 2000 under the Hong Kong Companies Ordinance and headquartered in Hong Kong.
-China Taiping Holdings was listed on the main board on the Hong Kong Stock Exchange in June and its controlling shareholder is China Taiping Insurance Group Corporation") ("China Taiping Group").
+China Taiping Holdings was listed on the main board on the Hong Kong Stock Exchange in June and its controlling shareholder is China Taiping Insurance Group Co.
+Ltd. (formerly known as "China Taiping Insurance Group Corporation") ("China Taiping Group").
 China Taiping Insurance Holdings is a holding company whose business is carried on by various independent subsidiaries.
-The organisational structure of China Taiping Insurance (Singapore) Pte.
-Ltd is shown below.